Serbian cuisine: Overview

+Serbian ethnologist Dragomir Antonić (1948–2020) studied Serbian cuisine.
+There are regional variations and specialties, with Austro-Hungarian influences dominant in the northern province of Vojvodina, where noodles, macaroni, buns, dumpling and patties are popular, although there are variations between sub-regions, where Srem uses much more spices than in Banat for instance.
+East of the Great Morava, hard cheese are popular specialties, while to the west of it, between Drina and Morava, kajmak is the best, especially in the Čačak area.
+The best pork rotisserie is found in the area between Gornji Milanovac and Mrčajevci (in Šumadija), while the best lamb is in the Raška region and eastern Serbia.
+Paprika is characteristic of southern Serbia.

-A Krušedol monk of the Serbian Orthodox Church, Jerotej, wrote the oldest modern Serbian cookbook in 1855.
+The Orthodox monk Jerotej of Krušedol wrote the oldest modern Serbian cookbook in 1855.
 The first published cookbook in Serbia is The Big Serbian Cookbook (Велики српски кувар), written by Katarina Popović-Midzina in 1877.
 The best known Serbian cookbook is Pata's Cookbook (Патин кувар), written by Spasenija Pata Marković in 1907; the book remains in publication even today.

-An old Serbian legend says that during the time of the 14th-century Serbian Empire, under the rule of Stefan Uroš IV Dušan, meals in the Serbian palace were eaten with golden spoons and forks.
-Historians say that medieval Serbian cuisine mainly consisted of milk, dairy, produce, and vegetables.
-Not a lot of bread was eaten, but when it was, the rich ate bread made from wheat and the poor ate bread made from oats and rye.
-The only meat consumed was wild game, with cattle reserved for agricultural use.

-Meals
+The Serbian government has passed laws banning the production and import of genetically modified foods, a legislative decision which has been applauded by environmentalists but caused a long-running dispute with the World Trade Organization, preventing Serbia from being able to join the WTO.

+Meal culture

 Breakfast

 Breakfast in Serbia is an early but hearty meal, rich in calories and carbohydrates.
 Bread is frequently served with butter, jam, yogurt, sour cream, or cheese, accompanied by bacon, sausage, salami, eggs, or kajmak.
-Serbians often stop by a bakery in the morning for fresh pastries such as pogačice, paštete, kifle (which in Serbian usage may or may not be crescent-shaped, and may be sweet, but may also be sprinkled with salt crystals), kiflice, perece, buhtle, pletenice, štapići, zemičke, đevreci, mekike, and uštipci.
-Other common breakfast dishes include burek, kačamak, and cicvara (types of polenta) and popara, proja (cornbread), and čalabrca.
-Before breakfast most people usually have a cup of kafa or espresso, and with the breakfast itself either tea, milk, milk coffee, or chocolate milk is served.
+Serbians often stop by a bakery in the morning for fresh pastries such as pogačice, paštete, kifle (which in Serbian usage may or may not be crescent-shaped, and may be sweet, but may also be sprinkled with salt crystals), kiflice, pretzels, buhtle, plaited bread (pletenice), breadstick (štapići), kaiser roll (zemičke), sesame seed bread (đevrek), fried dough (mekike, uštipci, etc.).
+Other common breakfast dishes include various phyllo pastries (burek, gibanica, etc.), kačamak (maize porridge), and cicvara (types of polenta), proja (cornbread), and čalabrca and popara (stale crumbs).
+A popular dish is the komplet lepinja ("the complete flatbread"), with kajmak, egg, and roasted meat drippings.

+Before breakfast most people usually have a cup of traditional coffee (domaća kafa) or espresso, and with the breakfast itself either tea, milk, milk coffee, or chocolate milk.